Liberte Medium 4.25" Porcelain Plant Pot

 Verte Rx Plant Vitamin Supplement→

-Chive Studio has been designing plant pots since 1999.
+Chive Studio has been designing plant pots for over two decades.
 Over 50 designs.
-Exhibited at the RHS Chelsea Flower Show for 14 consecutive years, receiving the 5-star booth award each time — the highest designation the show offers.
+Exhibited at the RHS Chelsea Flower Show for 14 consecutive years, receiving the 5-star booth award, the highest designation the show offers.
 The kind of record that accumulates when the work is consistent enough to keep being invited back.

 Plant Tips from Chive Studio